Aesthetics C

 During your studies, you will acquire in-depth knowledge of historical and contemporary theories, the experience of individual project work, and good insight into how knowledge is created.
 The knowledge and skills acquired through the course are very useful for most jobs in the cultural and social sciences sectors: you will learn how to process source material, how to use archives effectively, and how to summarise and analyse research.
 You will identify, evaluate, and discuss scientific works and practise both giving and receiving constructive criticism.

-Note: Exchange students whose home universities do not accept essays at this level may replace the essay/thesis course with two additional elective courses in Practical Philosophy or Theoretical Philosophy (see the page Upcoming elective courses for available courses).
+Note: Exchange students whose home universities do not accept essays at this level may replace the essay/thesis course with two additional elective courses in Practical Philosophy or Theoretical Philosophy (see upcoming elective courses).
 However, with this option the exchange student will not qualify for a Swedish Bachelor's degree with Aesthetics as the main field of study.

 Contact